 Any student may file a sex equity complaint by using Board policy 2:260, Uniform Grievance Procedure.
 A student may appeal the Board's resolution of the complaint to the Regional Superintendent (pursuant to 105 ILCS 5/3-10) and, thereafter, to the State Superintendent of Education (pursuant to 105 ILCS 5/2-3.8).

 Administrative Implementation

-The Superintendent shall appoint a Nondiscrimination Coordinator, who also serves as the District's Title IX Coordinator.
-The Superintendent and Building Principal shall use reasonable measures to inform staff members and students of this policy and related grievance procedures.
+The Superintendent shall appoint a Nondiscrimination Coordinator.
+The Superintendent and Building Principal shall use reasonable measures to inform staff members and students of this policy and grievance procedure.